No Angel (Beyoncé song): Critical reception

 Cosmopolitan journalist Alex Rees noted how it was normal for the singer to sound "breathy" and "breathless" following four songs in a row on the album discussing sex.
 Nicole James of Fuse called the song a "sexed-up midtempo banger".
 Jem Aswad of the same publication noted the presence of a "wild, jazzy, Joni-ish melody that flies all over the scale".
 Jordan Runtagh from the website VH1 called "No Angel" a "classic fake-out love song" and connected to the singer's real-life relationship with husband Jay-Z. A more mixed review came from Ryan E.C.
-Hamm from Under the Radar who noted that the experimentalistic songs on Beyoncé which do not work well, managed to look better only because of the record itself; he examplified this with "No Angel", criticizing it as "a little boring".
+Hamm from Under the Radar who noted that the experimentalistic songs on Beyoncé which do not work well, managed to look better only because of the record itself; he exemplified this with "No Angel", criticizing it as "a little boring".
 Both Christopher R. Weingarten of Spin and Tom Breihan of Stereogum called the song "boring"; the latter added it would be that way for listeners "until that subtle digital bassline finds its way into your head".
 Breihan, however, praised the singer's falsetto vocals as "a thing to behold".
 Melissa Locker of Time magazine stated that the singer sang "slightly obnoxiously" in "No Angel".
 Una Mullally from The Irish Times questioned how "No Angel" was included in the track listing of Beyoncé, before adding "but it did and we're just going to have to deal with it".
 However, she concluded that the song should be listened several more times to be understood.